flavienbwk/stacked-off/README.md

 ## Building

 StackedOff can be built with JDK 8-21.
-To build it, run `./gradlew build` on MacOS or Linux or `gradlew.bat build` on Windows.
-After the build is done, it will be available in `./build/distributions/`.
+To build it, run `./gradlew build` on a Unix-like system or `gradlew.bat build` on Windows.
+After the build is done, it is available in `./build/distributions/`.

 ## Testing (Docker)

 StackedOff can also be built and ran via Docker.
-This is preferrable for testing since it's all one step, but does not produce easily distributable files.
+This is preferrable for testing since it's all one step, but not for production, as it does not produce distributable files.

 ```bash
 docker-compose up -d --build